-Sharp (Macleod), Netta, and Fortune would have been well familiar with these legends.
-Sharp wrote extensively about them and both Netta and Fortune studied his work, the latter quoting sharp in several of her books.
-That said, when describing the Shee, Fortune uses the term “Green Ray elemental contacts”, taken from the context of her Three Ray philosophy.
+Sharp, Netta, and Fortune would have been well familiar with these legends.
+Sharp wrote extensively about them and both Netta and Fortune studied his work, the latter quoting Sharp in several of her books.
+That said, when describing the Shee, Fortune uses the term “Green Ray elemental contacts,” taken from the context of her Three Ray philosophy.

-Gareth Knight, a Dion Fortune adept and biographer describes the Three Rays as such:
+In 2012, Gareth Knight, a Dion Fortune adept and biographer, described the Three Rays as such:

-Fortune’s Psychic Defense takes a long stab at describing these (Green Ray) beings, beginning with traditional folklore aesthetics, then veering wildly into abstract concepts.
-Paraphrasing; she describes them as kind of one-dimensional beings, comprised of their single element water, air, fire, or earth, while humans are comprised of all four.
-Between us, there is the veil, separating our worlds.
+Fortune’s Psychic Defense takes a long stab at describing these Green Ray beings, beginning with traditional folklore aesthetics, then veering wildly into abstract concepts.
+Paraphrasing, she describes them as a kind of one-dimensional being, comprised of their single element, water, air, fire, or earth, while humans are comprised of all four.
+Between us, there is the veil separating our worlds.
 When they are drawn to ours, they are weakened, struggling to operate in all four elements.
 However, when we are drawn into their world, we are easily overwhelmed by their single element, the way a sailor might fall off a ship and drown in the sea.

-She seems to suggest that Netta became inundated or over-powered by these beings, further speculating, that if Netta were interacting with them on the wrong side of the veil, it may have been a fatal mistake.
-There is an interesting parallel here between the folklore and the Occult.
-In either instance, Shee or elemental, there is a barrier, that once crossed, the return is not guaranteed.
+She seems to suggest that Netta became inundated or over-powered by these beings, further speculating that, if Netta were interacting with them on the wrong side of the veil, it may have been a fatal mistake.
+There is an interesting parallel here between the folklore and the occult.
+In either instance, Shee or elemental, there is a barrier that, when crossed, return is not guaranteed.

 Who killed Netta Fornario?
-My gut tells me that Dione Fortune was in someway involved, though psychic attack is certainly a difficult case to make in a court of law.
+My gut tells me that Dione Fortune was in some way involved, though psychic attack is certainly a difficult case to make in a court of law.
 Netta Fornario left behind a clutch of letters said to be of “strange character” that would no doubt be enlightening.
-I suspect she would have also been taking copious notes, if not a magick journal.
+I suspect she would have also been taking copious notes, if not keeping a journal of magic.
 Sadly, like Netta, these items are lost to time.